 The stone, discovered in 1799 by Napoleon’s troops, gets its name from where they found it, a place called Rosetta.
 It then made its way to the British Museum where it has been housed since 1802.

 The British Museum is also home to the various objects and statues from the Parthenon in Greece.
-There is quite a controversy over how they made their way to London, but while there, it’s definitely worth a stop to see them.
+There is quite a controversy over how they made their way to London, but while there, it’s worth a stop to see them.

-One Lord Elgin, who was the ambassador to the Ottoman sultan Selim III, decided to bring a whole collection of objects from the Parthenon back to England in early 1800s.
+One Lord Elgin, who was the ambassador to the Ottoman sultan Selim III, decided to bring a whole collection of objects from the Parthenon back to England in the early 1800s.
 Whether he was in the right to do so based on the interpretation of the sultan’s permission, is still a controversial subject.
 While Greeks would like the statues and freezes returned to their original location, the British Museum feels it has a right to their ownership.

 The Parthenon was a significant architectural marvel with impressive displays of artwork that influenced cultures that came after.
 I found it very impressive while we were in Athens.
 Having said that, I also loved being able to get close to the statues and freezes at the British Museum.
 After all, their beauty is worthy of admiration and study.
-Regardless of how you feel about their location, seeing them in person is definitely an experience.
+Regardless of how you feel about their location, seeing them in person is an experience.

 Out of all the cultures I’ve studied in school, Ancient Egypt was probably the only one that I didn’t get a chance to delve into in detail.
 I’ve been fascinated by it all my life and any time there is an Egyptian exhibit, I jump on the opportunity.
 While Toronto’s own Royal Ontario Museum has an extensive collection from Egypt, the British museum’s extensive collection is truly spectacular.

 There are over 120 human mummies, 80 of them directly from Egypt, and over 300 animal mummies.
 Despite the ghastly mummy unwrapping parties so popular in England at the time, all mummies at the museum have their original wrappings.
-Nothing has been unwrapped since 1790s and rightfully so.
+Nothing has been unwrapped since the 1790s and rightfully so.

 While the mummies donated as part of Hans Sloan’s collection were fake, the museum acquired real ones in the later years.
 The collection is so popular that it even appeared in the Night at the Museum movie.
 Just another tie between the British Museum and Hollywood.

 There are tons of exhibits here and I don’t think it’s possible to see them all in a day.
 The thing about museums is that they can get overwhelming.
 Both from their size but also from seeing so many exhibits.
-If time is on your side, a visit to the British Museum can easily be broken down into few different trips.
-After all, the entry is free.
+If time is on your side, a visit to the British Museum can easily be broken down into a few different trips.
+After all, entry is free.